My Parenting Journey

 Darwin is very different to how Zachary was at that age, He is fiercely independent, does not stop moving and, is completely motivated by his own agenda.
 I know that these are great attributes, but at three years old these affect his and our lives to the extend that they are now ‘officially’ cause for concern.
 Enough so that it warrants a referral to the CDC, Child Development Centre – the place that diagnosed Zachary’s Autism.
-No one has said that he may or may not have ASD or anything like that, but there is significant cause for concern.
+No one has said that he may or may not have Autism or anything like that, but there is significant cause for concern.
 This fills me with dread, for the foreseeable future.

 We are in a good place with Zachary, he is in a great mainstream school.
 They are fantastic at ensuring his needs are being met and they make every effort to understand him and to communicate and include me in his learning and development.
 I am seeing changes in his confidence, academic abilities and communication.
 I have just reached a point where I feel I can stop holding my breath and just breathe.

 I guess I have lots of emotions about the whole thing, mainly frustration and anger and a little bit of despair.
 I know we have such a long journey ahead of us, we have been told it is a minimum of 12 months till he will be assessed, although that may work in our favour as a diagnosis [if needed] is more likely to be given at four than it is at three.

 fucking paperwork.
 Ask any Parent of a child with any kind of additional need, the paperwork is enough to make you want to scream into a pillow on a regular basis.

-The question I have been asking myself, is do I have the strength to do this again.
-When I ask myself this, I feel like crying, what kind of parent asks this?
+The question I have been asking myself is; ” Do I have the strength to do this again?
+“When I ask myself this, I feel like crying, what kind of parent asks this?
 A parent who feels broken.
 A parent who feels like she doesn’t really know what she is doing.
 A parent drowning in expectations, reality and paperwork.
-I feel something that I don’t know how to put into words.
+I feel some thing that I don’t know how to put into words.
 I feel for my son.
 I feel mad that he is struggling and I haven’t been able to put on my Big Girl pants and just get the

 I feel angry and frustrated that I get so angry and frustrated, that it has taken me so long to admit, that this referral is needed.
 I feel like I have failed him.
 I know many people will say I haven’t but it is how I feel.
 I feel like I have broken my parenting bone, but its time…to put that bone in a cast.
 It’s time to put on those Big Girl pants and to rise up from underneath the paperwork and guilt and become that Mum…Again.

 ♥ Feel free to share your stories with me, how you felt/dealt when a second child was considered to possibly have additional needs and how it affected you.
 Also if they did receive a diagnosis how did it feel compared to the first time round?